 If you're looking for a comforting, nourishing, and pantry-friendly meal, this vegetarian enchilada casserole checks all of those boxes.

-Just like my quinoa black bean casserole and stove-top rice and beans, this recipe relies on Mexican-inspired flavors and pantry staples for a hearty, balanced, and nourishing meal.
+Just like my quinoa enchilada casserole and stove-top rice and beans, this recipe relies on Mexican-inspired flavors and pantry staples for a hearty, balanced, and nourishing meal.

 Jump to:

-- Flavors: Because this recipe is all about ease, enchilada sauce and sauteed onions and peppers are the primary flavorings here.
+- Flavors: Because this recipe is all about ease, enchilada sauce and sauteed onions and peppers are the primary seasonings to make this Mexican-inspired meal.

-- Balanced: Packed with vegetarian protein from tofu and black beans.
+- Balanced: Packed with vegetarian protein from tofu and black beans, along with a serving of vegetables, carbohydrates, and healthy fats.
+This is a well-balanced and satisfying meatless meal!

-- This enchilada casserole makes at least 5-6 servings, so it's great to serve a family or a crowd.
+- Good for meal prep: This enchilada casserole makes at least 5 to 6 servings, so it's great to serve a family or a crowd.
 It works well for meal prep because it reheats well.

 Ingredients

-- Yellow onion: White or red onion also work.
+- Yellow onion: White or red onion also works.

-- Extra-firm tofu: The tofu does not need to be pressed.
+- Extra-firm tofu: The tofu does not need to be pressed because it is crumbled directly into the pan, like a tofu scramble.
 Super firm also works.
-Crumble tofu directly into the pan.

 - Bell pepper: Red bell pepper lends a sweet flavor and pop of color, but any color of bell pepper will do.